CLOSE RANGE: KelTec RDB vs Tavor

 Frequently Asked Questions

-What is the main advantage of the KelTec RDB's downward ejection system?
+What are the main advantages of the KelTec RDB bullpup rifle?

-How does the KelTec RDB's trigger compare to the IWI Tavor's trigger?
+How does the KelTec RDB compare to the IWI Tavor in terms of handling and shooting?

 What is the estimated price range for the KelTec RDB?

-The estimated MSRP for the KelTec RDB falls between $1,500 and $1,800.
-Its design is considered easier to manufacture than other KelTec models like the RFB, which is expected to contribute to better market availability.
+The estimated Manufacturer's Suggested Retail Price (MSRP) for the KelTec RDB falls between $1,500 and $1,800.
+Its design is expected to facilitate better market availability compared to previous KelTec models.

 More Reviews Videos You Might Like